 “Well, normally we don’t allow rock n roll, but Elvis is a saved soul.
 No one ever criticizes ‘Mama.”

 As we set up, I notice that the room is getting crowded.
 I recognize several faces from Out & Proud.
 Anna is introducing all the new girls to the gay boys she knows.
 The boys look pretty uncomfortable, but the 12-year-old girls relax them by saying they love gays.
 One girl makes her boyfriend pull up his shirt and show me his underwear.
 I pull up my tee-shirt and show mine back.
-Felix should be proud.
+Felix will be proud.

 “You may have heard that our guitarist and my best friend Jace was killed by his abusive brother.
 I know he’s looking down on all us tonight.
 He wants to tell everyone here that if you’re being abused or know anyone who is, please talk with a responsible adult and stop the evil that killed him.”